alexpolt/alexpolt.github.io/src/barycentric.md

 <!-- close list md bug -->

+  Also remember that we want *noperspective* (flat) interpolation for them.

   And to finish, here is a JavaScript demo.
 Drag the points to see how the barycentrics change.